Legal Advice for Grandparents

-Difficulties can arise for grandparents when their grandchild is fostered or adopted.
+Difficulties can arise when a grandchild is fostered or adopted.
 If a child has to go into care, the local authority has a responsibility to encourage contact with the child’s birth family, as long as it is appropriate for the child’s welfare.

-The first consideration is always given to parents which means contact with the grandparents is not often seen as a priority by Children’s Services.
-Consequently, a child’s relationship with grandparents may suffer.
+The first consideration is always given to parents, which means a child’s relationship with the grandparents is not often seen as a priority by Children’s Services.

 Are Grandparents Allowed to Adopt Their Grandchildren?

-There is nothing in law stopping a grandparent from adopting their grandchild.
-Although, the family relationship may become skewed if the child’s biological grandparents become their legal parents.
-This is why Special Guardianship Orders are usually preferred over adoption orders for grandparents who are wanting their grandchildren to live with them permanently.
+There is nothing in law stopping a grandparent from adopting their grandchild, although the family relationship may become skewed.
+This is why Special Guardianship Orders are usually preferred over adoption orders for grandparents who are wanting a grandchild to live with them permanently.

-Grandparents are not inevitably given the right to care for their grandchildren following the death of one or both of the child’s parents.
+Grandparents are not inevitably given the right to care for a grandchild following the death of one or both of the child’s parents.

-It might be more appropriate for an uncle or auntie to care for the child due to their age, but, on many occasions, uncles and aunts will already have commitments to their own children.
+It might be more appropriate for an uncle or auntie to care for the child due to their age, but, on many occasions, uncles and aunts will already have childcare commitments.
 In this situation, grandparents would be seen as the more appropriate option to care for the child.

 Normally, families are able to decide these matters between themselves.

-It is essential to remember that when making a will it is necessary to consider who should be assigned as a Guardian for children if their parents pass away.
-Clifford Johnston is on hand to discuss your options in more detail and to give you any further information you need with regards to grandparents’ rights, please contact a member of the family team for more information.
+It is essential to remember that, when making a will, it is necessary to consider who should be assigned as a Guardian for children if their parents pass away.
+Clifford Johnston is on hand to discuss your options in more detail and to give you any further information you need with regards to Grandparents Rights, please get in touch with a member of the family team for more information.